For details of the 2020 - 2021 deployment, click here to see the ship's FaceBook page for latest news and photos.

-Our Western CT Navy League Council-adopted ship, USS Winston S. Churchill (DDG-81) was underway for a new deployment with USS Theodore Roosevelt (CVN 71) carrier strike group, leaving the USA on March 9, 2015 for a planned 8 months.
+Our CT Navy League Council-adopted ship, USS Winston S. Churchill (DDG-81) was underway for a new deployment with USS Theodore Roosevelt (CVN 71) carrier strike group, leaving the USA on March 9, 2015 for a planned 8 months.
 Check back here for more news from this latest deployment as it unfolds.

 To see details of Churchill's last deployment in 2012 - 2013 click here.